Patricia, 2nd Countess Mountbatten of Burma

 On the 24th April 2005, the Countess Mountbatten's Own Frontiersmen together with the Legion of Frontiersmen Volunteer Reserve celebrated one hundred years of serve to Crown and Country, with a Service of Thanksgiving at St Botolph Without Bishopsgate Church in the City of London.
 The Centennial Service was preceded with a Ride of the Legion's Troop of Horse saddling up in The Royal Mews, then riding out past Buckingham Palace onto the City of London, where they joined the Frontiersmen from around the world as they left the church to Troop the Colour before Patricia, who awaited them on the forecourt of The Guildhall and took the salute.

 After nearly 60 years of marriage, on 22nd September 2005, Patricia’s husband - John, 7th Lord Brabourne died at their home in Mersham, near Ashford, Kent.
 Patricia was at his side when he died - they had been devoted to each other to the end.
-Patricia remained very close to the British Royal Family, in particular her third cousin - Queen Elizabeth II (1926(1952- ), Prince Philip, The Duke of Edinburgh, (b.1921) (her first cousin) and Prince Charles, The Prince of Wales (b.1948) (her god-son).
+Patricia remained very close to the British Royal Family, in particular her third cousin - Queen Elizabeth II (1926(1952- ), Prince Philip, The Duke of Edinburgh, (1921-2021) (her first cousin) and Prince Charles, The Prince of Wales (b.1948) (her god-son).
 It was reported that The Queen described her as 'fierce' when growing up, and was said to call on her for advice, and even got slightly flustered in her company.

 In 2002, Patricia agreed that the Legion of Frontiersmen of the Commonwealth (of which she was Patron) would be known as Countess Mountbatten's Own, which celebrates her family’s long connection with the Legion of Frontiersmen going back to her grandfather - Prince Louis of Battenberg, later 1st Marquess of Milford Haven (1854-1921), who was a founder-member of the Legion.